phoenixwade/xpr-prediction-market/contracts/INSTALLATION.md

 Parameters:
 - `admin`: Account calling the action (must have authorization)
 - `users`: Array of account names to receive profit shares
-- `amounts`: Array of amounts in XUSDC (6 decimal precision, so 100000 = 0.100000 XUSDC)
+- `amounts`: Array of amounts in TESTIES (2 decimal precision, so 100 = 1.00 TESTIES)
 - `round_id`: Unique identifier for this distribution round

-**Important**: Before calling `distribute`, ensure XUSDC funds are deposited to the `xpredprofit` account to cover the total distribution amount.
+**Important**: Before calling `distribute`, ensure TESTIES funds are deposited to the `xpredprofit` account to cover the total distribution amount.

 **claimprofit** - User action to withdraw accumulated profits